Rahul02M/Notepad-web/README.md

 # NOTEPAD✍️

 1. Introduction
     - In this project, i build a NotePad website using HTML, CSS, JavaScript for (fornt-end) and asp.net core web api(Back-end) .
-The goal is to understand the mechanics of how ASP.NET Core Web Api servers work together with the front-end.🚀🌟
+The goal is to understand the mechanics of how ASP.NET Core Web Api servers work together with the front-end.
+An API stands for Application Programming Interface.
+It’s like a bridge that allows different software programs to communicate with each other.🚀🌟

 2. Front-End and Back-End Basics:
      - Front-End:This refers to the client side—the user interface (UI)💻 that users interact with.HTML,CSS,JS and Common frameworks include ReactJS, VueJS, and Angular.<br>